 The Gnostic Movement

 The Gnostic Movement was a non-profit spiritual organization actively running free courses from 1999-2011.
-It was originally established by British-born author and teacher Mark Pritchard (Belzebuub) in Australia and expanded to six other countries worldwide: Canada, the USA, the UK, Greece, Cyprus, and Malaysia.
+It was originally established by British-born author Belzebuub in Australia and expanded to six other countries worldwide: Canada, the USA, the UK, Greece, Cyprus, and Malaysia.
 Its primary activity was spreading the Gnostic doctrine of Samael Aun Weor via its popular courses, which were taken by over ninety thousand people in over one hundred countries online and in study centers throughout the world.

 Background to The Gnostic Movement